lukasoppermann/davinci-resolve/readme.md

 ```

 **multiple conditions**
+Use `and` if both conditions should be true or `or` if only one must be true.

 ```lua
 :if (a <= 1 and a >= 0) then return a elseif (a > 1) return 1 else 0 end
 ```